 As an eco-friendly cat parent, be mindful of where you are spending your money and who you are supporting.
 Purchasing from shops that breed animals for profit allows them to continue to do so while shelter animals still exist.
 However, some reputable stores like PetSmart or Petco do work with local shelters and host foster days.
 Be on the lookout for these opportunities!

 It’s easy to be an eco-friendly cat parent without switching cat food brands.
 You can help by choosing more sustainable options over others.
 For example, it takes significantly more land and water resources to produce one pound of beef as compared to a pound of chicken.
 Consider choosing chicken over beef and look for seafood choices that are sustainably harvested, such as sardines or mackerel instead of tuna.

 Serving your kitty dry food versus wet food also helps decrease the carbon footprint since wet food contains water, which make it heavier.
-Therefore, increasing the fossil fuel and resources needed for transporting and shipping.
+This increases the fossil fuel and resources needed for transporting and shipping.
+Consider alternative options like freeze dried cat food that is healthier and more nutritious.
+Then you can add moisture to it before serving it mouse temperature.
 Avoid buying single food pouches as they are not easily recyclable.
 Food for thought!

 Choose Eco-Friendly Cat Litter

 Avoid using disposable liners or disposable litter boxes (even if they’re biodegradable) to cut down on waste.
 You can keep your cat’s litter box fresh with daily scooping and washing it regularly with mild soap and water.
 Try to keep your litter box as long as possible, but if you do need to replace the litter box; look for one made from recycled plastic.

 As an eco-friendly cat parent, there are many types of cat litter to choose from that are sustainable in nature.
 Select the litter that fits your needs best, but keep in mind there are some great entirely natural and biodegradable options.